Jakub21/EU4-GUI-Province-Editor/README.md

 Program was developed for [Python 3.6](https://www.python.org/).
 As of May 2018 program was not tested with other versions of Python.

 ### Packages
-The following Python packages (and their dependencies) are required to run the program
+The following Python packages (and their dependencies) are required to run the program:
 - [Pandas](https://pandas.pydata.org/)
 - [wxPython](https://www.wxpython.org/)
 - [PyYAML](https://pyyaml.org/)